UPGON/cenfind/README.md

 ## Introduction

-Centrack is a command line interface that allows the batch processing of ome tiff files in order to automate the centriole detection and the associated workflows.
+Centrack is a command line interface to detect centrioles in immunofluorescence images of human cells.
 Specifically, it orchestrates :

 - the z-max projection of the raw files,